-Catholic clergy were disunited and disaffected; that the Protestants were guilty, almost daily, of outrages against Catholic ceremonies; and that the childless King seemed intent on a divorce from his third wife (his first wife's sister) the Archduchess Catharine of Austria, whom he had married for purely political reasons, in 1553, and who was now living apart from him at Radom, an incurable invalid.
+Catholic clergy were disunited and disaffected; that the Protestants were guilty, almost daily, of outrages against Catholic ceremonies; and that the childless King seemed intent on a divorce from his third wife (his first wife's sister) the Archduchess Catharine of Austria, whom he had married, for purely political reasons, in 1553, and who was now living apart from him at Radom, an incurable invalid.
 Nevertheless, the tact and energy of the capable and courageous Nuncio soon worked wonders.
-The King, despite the strong influence of the Calvinistic Radziwills, and the alluring precedent of Henry VIII. did not press to an issue the much dreaded overstion of the divorce.
+The King, despite the strong influence of the Calvinistic Radziwills, and the alluring precedent of Henry VIII, did not press to an issue the much dreaded question of the divorce.
 In 1564 Commendone persuaded him to accept and promulgate the Tridentine Decrees and issue an edict banishing all foreign heretics from the land.
-At the Diet of 1565 the Protestants presented a petition for a national pacificatory Synod; but the King rejected it as unnecessary. inasmuch as the Council of Trent had already settled all religious questions.
+At the Diet of 1565 the Protestants presented a petition for a national pacificatory Synod; but the King rejected it as unnecessary, inasmuch as the Council of Trent had already settled all religious questions.
 He declared, at the same time, that he was resolved to live and die a Catholic.
 But the most re-assuring feature of this Diet, from a churchman's point of view, was the presence in the izba of a zealous Catholic minority which, while willing enough to keep the clergy within bounds, energetically protested against any attack upon the Church's ceremonies or dogmas.
 It was quite a new thing to see the Polish gentry marshalled round a papal Nuncio and drawing their sabres, in full session, against the gainsayers of Catholic truth.
 At the same Diet, Sigismund consented to the introduction into Poland of the most formidable adversaries of the Reformation, the Jesuits.
-Noskowski, Bishop of Plock, had already installed them at Pultusk; and, after the Diet had senarated, the Society was permitted to found establishments in the dioceses of Posen, Ermeland, and Wilna, which henceforth became centres of a vigorous and victorious propagandaencmies the burgesses.
-A dcath-blow was struck at the prosperity of the towns by the statute which made export trade, henceforth, the exclusive privilege of the Sslachta, and at their liberty by the statute which placed them under the jurisdiction of the provincial Starostas.
+Noskowski, Bishop of Plock, had already installed them at Pultusk; and, after the Diet had separated, the Society was permitted to found establishments in the dioceses of Posen, Ermeland, and Wilna, which henceforth became centres of a vigorous and victorious propaganda.

+Unfortunately, this very Diet, in many respects so salutary, marks the mischievous victory of the Szlachta over their old enemies the burgesses.
+A death-blow was struck at the prosperity of the towns by the statute which made export trade, henceforth, the exclusive privilege of the Szlachta, and at their liberty by the statute which placed them under the jurisdiction of the provincial Starostas.
 Henceforth, the Polish towns count for nothing in Polish politics.